open-telemetry/opentelemetry-collector-contrib/processor/exceptionmetricsprocessor/README.md

 - `dimensions`: the list of dimensions to add together with the default dimensions defined above.

-  Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes or resource attributes (AKA process tags) such as `ip`, `host.name` or `region`.
+  Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes or resource attributes.

-  If the `name`d attribute is missing in the span, the optional provided `default` is used.

-  If no `default` is provided, this dimension will be **omitted** from the metric.

 ## Examples